Did you know that Brown County maintains 35 miles of WI State recreational

 trails!
 They are the Fox River, Mountain Bay and Devils River Trails.
 Daily and Annual trail passes fund 100% of the maintenance and operations of these trails.

-Pass fees pay for the following: staff to patrol and clean the trail, maintenance activities such as cutting and removal of dead trees and replacing culverts, and upgrades when there is enough funding available. $17.50 from each $25 pass stays with Brown County.
-The remaining $7.50 of the annual pass fee funds WI DNR statewide trail grants.
+Pass fees pay for the following: staff to patrol and clean the trail, maintenance activities such as cutting and removal of dead trees and replacing culverts, and upgrades when there is enough funding available.
+A portion from each pass stays with Brown County.
+The remainder of the annual pass fee funds WI DNR statewide trail grants.
 The entire daily pass fee stays with Brown County.

 County Code and State Statute require anyone 16 and older to purchase a daily or annual pass to use the trails for anything other than walking/jogging.
 Although purchasing your pass is a law – it is also important to continue the maintenance and upkeep of the trail, as these funds are used only for these state rec trails.